Midway Food Court

 It opened with six catering units and a hotel, and stated that it was going to be the first of a nationwide chain.
 Early tenants were Little Caesars, Tapenade Bistro, O'Brien's and Subway.
 The hotel opened as a Comfort Inn and positioned itself as Ireland's first motorway hotel.
 It has a health club, a swimming pool and a buffet restaurant.

 The owners' changed to Swords-based 'Midway Development Company' (later 'Midland Management').
 In 2009 the existing brands were joined by Tapenade Healthy Bistro, Fresh and Noodle Bar.
 The latter two were replaced by Burger Shack and Shack Café.
 By 2013 Little Caesars had closed and Chicken Hut, Bagel Factory and The Happy Dragon opened, and in 2014 Dijon and Time To Eat joined, later joined by Real Gourmet Burger.

 Having become increasingly involved in hospitality, Applegreen acquired the site in 2017 and introduced some of their brands, such as The Bakewell.
 A Burger King was rumoured to be added but this didn't happen until late 2019.

 Construction started in April 2019 despite objections from local forecourt owners and Transport Infrastructure Ireland.
 Applegreen also revealed that the Midway Food Court had been struggling to attract trade since it opened, and things were only just starting to pick up.

 M7 exit 17 has proven popular for development.
 In 2009, a landowner close to the junction was trying to gather interest from a developer wishing to build a motorway service area.
 In 2017 Supermac's revealed that they were in talks to build the Portlaoise Plaza here.

-The Portlaoise Plaza is now scheduled to open on 31 July 2020.
+The Portlaoise Plaza eventually opened on 31 July 2020.
 Applegreen had objected to it, arguing that two service areas would be unnecessary and that Midway Food Court may need to be scaled down if it loses any trade.